 A dynamic mic with a cardioid pickup pattern

 Dynamic microphones are sturdier than the condenser alternative.
-They’re also less sensitive than condenser mics, meaning they can withstand plenty of loud noise before any noticeable signal distortion.
+They’re also generally less sensitive than condenser mics, meaning they can withstand plenty of sound pressure before any noticeable signal distortion.
 If you’re putting on a live show, it’s hard to keep a constantly appropriate distance from the mic.
 Additionally, you’re bound to brush against it or speak louder than you intend to.
 However, since it’s a dynamic microphone, the distracting effect of accidental noises is lessened.

 The Shure 55SH Series II doesn't require phantom power, making it a great plug-and-play pick.

 Unlike some microphones, the Shure 55SH has a single polar pickup pattern: cardioid.
 Sounds directly in front of the microphone are registered the most, while there’s some pickup from the sides and nearly none from the back.
 As you may expect, this results in a heart-shaped recording pattern.
 A huge benefit of cardioid microphones is their forgiving nature with regards to placement.
 You don’t have to be precise about where you’re standing relative to the mic.
 Its cardioid polar pattern also helps it to be used near loudspeakers without feedback issues, another reason it’s a great choice for live gigs.

 - If you plan to bring the mic onstage, you’ll need a proper mic stand.
 For those working from a desktop, you may be better off with a mounted boom arm.